-If you are a high school senior graduating in 2019, you can start thinking now about the Augustinian Scholarship.
-You'll need to apply to Westmont by November 15, 2018.
-The college invites candidates to campus in January to compete for at least 60 awards and announces the recipients in late February.
+If you are a high school senior graduating in 2019, start thinking today about the Augustinian Scholarship and apply to Westmont by November 1, 2018.
+The college invites candidates to campus in January to compete for the awards and announces the recipients by the end of February.

 How to Apply

 To be considered as candidates for the 2019 Augustinian Scholarship, applicants must meet the following criteria:

 - Apply Early Action to as a First Year Student for Fall 2019.